openharmony/docs/en/application-dev/reference/apis-basic-services-kit/js-apis-zlib.md

 deflateBound(strm: ZStream, sourceLength: number): Promise&lt;number&gt;

-Calculate the upper limit of the compression size and use Promise to asynchronously return the result.
-The upper limit of the compression size is returned upon success.
+Calculates the maximum size of the compressed data.
+This API uses a promise to return the result.
+The maximum size of the compressed data is returned upon a success.

 **Atomic service API**: This API can be used in atomic services since API version 12.